maddydevgits/alexa-who-is-at-door/Readme.md

 # About Project

-Alexa, Who is at Door is a project which is built on top of Alexa Skills Kit and sends a photo on telegram.
+Alexa, Who is at Door is a project which is built on top of Alexa Skills Kit and sends a photo on email if it is stranger.

 # Development Process